MikeTaylor/scottkit/manual/reference.md

 mentioning it.

-### %comment
+### `comment`

-	%comment need key in order to open door
+	comment "need key in order to open door"

-This directive allows a comment to be associated with an action in the Scott Adams format data file written by `scottkit`.
+When following a set of results (i.e. at the end of an action), this allows a comment to be associated with an action in the Scott Adams format data file written by `scottkit`.
 The comment is attached to the most recently declared action.
 Note that this is very different from the usual kind of comment introduced by the hash character (`#`) which is simply discarded by the compiler.

-Why would you ever want to use `%comment`?
+Why would you ever want to use `comment`?
 Beats me.

-### %occur
+### `occur`

-	%occur 10
+	occur 10

-Like `%action`, the `%occur` directive introduces a sequence of zero or more conditions which, if fulfilled, will allow some consequences to result.
-The difference is that `%occur` actions occur irrespective of what command the player supplies - indeed, they happen before anything is typed.
+Like `action`, the `occur` keyword introduces a sequence of zero or more conditions which, if fulfilled, will allow some consequences to result.
+The difference is that `occur` actions happen irrespective of what command the player supplies - indeed, they happen before anything is typed.
 They can be used to implement circumstances such as falling off a ledge if in an appropriately dangerous room